NIKITA320495/NIKITA320495/README.md

 # 💫 About Me:
 👋 Hi!
-I'm Nikita, an AI and Data Science student deeply passionate about AI, ML, and NLP.
-With expertise in web development and a knack for data structures and algorithms, I'm always eager to tackle new challenges and collaborate on exciting projects.
+I'm Nikita, an AI and Data Science student deeply passionate about AIML, NLP and LLMs.
+With expertise in agentic AI and a knack for data structures and algorithms, I'm always eager to tackle new challenges and collaborate on exciting projects.
 Let's innovate together!
 <br>
-🔭 I’m currently working on Machine learning projects<br>🌱 I’m currently learning Deep learning AI<br>💬 Ask me about Data structures and algorithms<br>

 ## 🌐 lets connect: